maxlieblich/math126/src/syllabus.md

     about appears in your lives.
 For example, you might make a toy model of the terrain between your room/apartment and class and try to estimate the total number of meters you actually walk (accounting for elevation changes) to get here.
-Etc. Due dates will be described in Piazza.
+Due dates will be described in Piazza.
 -   Occasional **quizzes** will be very short multiple choice quizzes that are meant to help you keep up with the course.
 They will happen sporadically, if at all.